Courts113/Bellabeat-Capstone/README.md

 * Data was obtained from only 33 users which is too small to be representative of the population as a whole
 * Unknown demographics of users
 * Unknown selection process of users
 * Data is not consistent.
-This was determined through the use of '''[r]DISTINCT Id``` during queries of the sleep, physical activity, and weight log tables.
+This was determined through the use of '''{r}DISTINCT Id``` during queries of the sleep, physical activity, and weight log tables.
   + 33 users provided physical activity data
   + 24 users provided sleep data
   + 8 users provided weight log data